Bringing Window Sound Barrier Solutions to Music City

 Quantified damage coming from environmental noise starts at just 75 decibels, with the upper limit of healthful quiet deemed by researchers at somewhere in the range of 55-70 decibels.
 We’d say to prevent hearing loss the sweet spot is lower than 70 decibels.

 Regular exposure to noise topping 70 and even 80 decibels — which is trendy in today’s gyms and bars and obviously allowed in Nashville restaurants — erodes hearing over time.
 And once hearing is gone, it’s gone.
-This loss affects 1 in 4 adults.
+This loss affects at least one in four adults over 65.

 Our population is living, on average, to age 80.
 The years of noise add up, and that helps explain why so many older people need hearing aids.